 Dr. Vinod is a true pioneer of the field of obesity.
 He was far ahead of his time in designing weight loss approach.
 Most of the practices he developed are today practiced in the U.S. as methodologies for weight loss.

-Dr. Nikhil Dhurandhar is a U.S.-based researcher today, but he started his career in a very different place.
+Dr. Nikhil Dhurandhar is a U.S.-based physician and obesity researcher today, but he started his career in a very different place.
 In 1983, he was an eager new physician ready to start medical practice.
 Throughout childhood, he had heard from his father (Dr. Vinod Dhurandhar) about how people with obesity were abused, tricked, and fooled by quackery.